haxtheweb/edtechjoker/draft-outline.md

 ### Part 1 Links to all 3 repos with your card working in Angular, React, Vue
 - very easy if your following along in class Tues..
+- Follow the steps from above to pull your code in locally

 ### Part 2
 - Run through ALL Lit.dev tutorials on "Build" and "Build" found here https://lit.dev/tutorials/